cognitect/transit-format/README.md

 Once the semantic type is defined, you can create handlers and decoders.

-A handler maps values of a programming language type to values of a transit semantic type.
+A handler maps values of a programming language type to values of a Transit semantic type.
 A handler is a logical interface with the following operations (details differ by programming language):

 |Operation|Args|Notes
 |:--------|:---|:----